dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 Only command-line applications, not web applications, can use the dart:io library.
-The `async`, `await`, and `await for` keywords are built into the Dart language, but you must import dart:async to use Futures or Streams.
+The `async`, `await`, and `await for` keywords are built into the Dart language, but you must import dart:async to refer to the Future or Stream class.

 ### stdout